 - Position – If a team is playing zone coverage and they come out of their zone to purposely hit a receiver and miss, they vacant their zone.
 This opens up better-throwing lanes for the quarterback and receivers.

-Identifying The NFL 5 Yard Contact Rule
+Avoiding The 5 Yard Contact Rule

 The known defensive back rule states that you may only contact a receiver within 5 yards (otherwise known as the 5-yard contact or 5-yard shuck rule).